theriley106/Intro_To_Webscraping/README.md

 # Intro_To_Webscraping

-Finding Arbitrage Opportunities in the Amazon Textbook Trade-In Program.

-My Introduction to Web Scraping talk at Capital One.
+My Introduction to Web Scraping talk

 ## Instructions